duckdb/duckdb-web/docs/guides/python/multiple_threads.md

 selected: Multiple Python Threads
 ---

-# Multiple Reader and Writer Threads Example
-This demonstrates how to simultaneously insert into and read from a DuckDB database across multiple Python threads.
+We demonstrate how to simultaneously insert into and read from a DuckDB database across multiple Python threads.
 This could be useful in scenarios where new data is flowing in and an analysis should be periodically re-run.
 Note that this is all within a single Python process (see the [FAQ](/faq) for details on DuckDB concurrency).
 Feel free to follow along in this [Google Collaboratory Notebook](https://colab.research.google.com/drive/190NB2m-LIfDcMamCY5lIzaD2OTMnYclB?usp=sharing).

-## Setup
+### Setup
 First, import duckdb and several modules from the Python standard library.
 Then connect to a file-backed DuckDB database and create an example table to store inserted data.
 This table will track the name of the thread that completed the insert and automatically insert the timestamp when that insert occured using the [`DEFAULT` expression](/docs/sql/statements/create_table#syntax).

 ```python
 import duckdb
 from threading import Thread, current_thread